paul-wolf/strgen/README.md

 ======

-Generate test data, unique ids,passwords, vouchers or other randomized data very quickly using a template language.
+Generate test data, unique ids,passwords, vouchers or other randomized textual data very quickly using a template language.
 The template language is superficially similar to regular expressions but instead of defining how to match or capture strings, it defines how to generate randomized strings.
 A very simple invocation to produce a random string with word characters and digits of 10 characters length:

 	>>> import strgen
 	>>> strgen.StringGenerator("[\d\w]{10}").render()
 	'sj5ic8vebF'

-The purpose of this module is to save the Python developer from having to
+The purpose of this module is to save the Python developer from having to write verbose code around the same pattern every time to generate passwords, keys, tokens, test data, etc. of this sort:

+	  my_secret_key = ''.join(random.choice(string.ascii_uppercase + string.digits) for x in range(30))

+that is:

+1. Hard to read
+2. Hard to safely change quickly
+3. Doesn't use safe encryption standards
+4. Doesn't provide the implied minimal guarantees of character occurance
+5. Hard to track back to requirements ("must be between x and y in length and have characters from sets Q, R and S")

 The template uses short forms similar to those of the Python Standard Library regular expressions.
 An example template for generating a strong password: